Atlantic vs Pacific Salmon: What’s The Difference?

 Heart health is not the only reason you should ingest omega-3s.
 Fish oil and fatty acids like the ones found in salmon have been proven to significantly improve and protect brain health.
 They are both good to take for depression and anxiety.

-Atlantic or Pacific Salmon: Which One Has More Mercury?
+Atlantic or Pacific Salmon: Mercury Levels

 They established a list of fish that are best choices, good choices and ones to avoid.
-Therefore does Atlantic salmon or Pacific salmon have more mercury?

 Atlantic salmon and Pacific salmon have similar levels of mercury.
 All salmon are listed on the FDA’s best choices of fish to consume regarding their mercury levels.
-The recommendation is consuming them no more than two to three servings a week.

 Always check with a physician prior to eating new foods or changing your dietary habits.

-Atlantic vs Pacific Salmon: Which Costs More?
+Atlantic vs Pacific Salmon: Prices

 When you are purchasing any kind of salmon, be sure to check the label to see if the fish is wild caught or farm-raised.
 This makes a difference with cost as wild is always more expensive.
 In addition, your area, store and whether the fish is frozen or fresh changes the price.